TUDelftGeodesy/caroline/docs/glossary.md

     * `.zarr` archive with the following fields:
       - variables:
         * `h2ph`: height-to-phase screen with the reference DEM subtracted cropped to the AoI
-        * `imag`: imaginary component of the reconstructed SLCs with reference DEM subtracted cropped to the AoI
+        * `imag`: imaginary component of the reduced SLCs cropped to the AoI
-        * `real`: real component of the reconstructed SLCs with reference DEM subtracted cropped to the AoI
+        * `real`: real component of the reduced SLCs cropped to the AoI
       - coordinates:
         * `azimuth`: azimuth coordinates cropped to the AoI (the original origin of the input is retained throughout the crop)
         * `range`: range coordinates cropped to the AoI (the original origin of the input is retained throughout the crop)
         * `lat`: latitude coordinates cropped to the AoI
         * `lon`: longitude coordinates cropped to the AoI
         * `time`: epochs of the acquisitions
-- <b>depsi</b>: this job runs [Delft Persistent Scatterer Interferometry (DePSI)](https://repository.tudelft.nl/record/uuid:5dba48d7-ee26-4449-b674-caa8df93e71e) on the output of `crop_to_raw`.
+- <b>depsi</b>: this job runs [Delft Persistent Scatterer Interferometry (DePSI)](https://repository.tudelft.nl/record/uuid:5dba48d7-ee26-4449-b674-caa8df93e71e) on the output of `matlab_preparation`.
     * input:
       * Radarcoded DEM cropped to the AoI (`dem_radar.raw`)
       * Geocoded pixel coordinates cropped to the AoI (`lam.raw` and `phi.raw`)